-Skill: Can we obtain an appropriate weather forecast?
-Can we interpret it and apply it to the journey we are planning.
+Skill: Can we obtain an appropriate weather forecast and use it to interpret the likely conditions on our journey?

 Factor: What type of flow is there?
 Is the flow tidal?
 What is the volume of the river?
 How technical is the river?
-What factor will influence the flow and how might it change?
+What is the gradient?
+What factors will influence the flow and how might it change?
 Understanding this will give you a safer and more enjoyable day on the water.

 Additional questions we could ask: Are there other factors that we might need to consider before we choose a location?
-What ecological and environmental factors influence us?
+What ecological and environmental factors will influence us?
 How will we know where we are and find our way on the journey?